Velykinė žvakė "Šaltibaščiai"

 2. Candles – a warm accent for the evening table

 Another tip – place one Easter egg next to each plate, on a folded napkin.
-A small gesture, but it immediately makes the table feel more personal.
+A small gesture, but it immediately makes the table more personal.

 4. Napkins as a decorative element